dkwasny/AnsibleConfig/README.md

 Run Ansible (from one of the VMs)
 ---------------------
-1. Vagrant SSH into the VM you wish to run Ansible from and clone this repo.
+1. Vagrant SSH into the primary vm and clone this repo.

-        vagrant ssh <machine>
+        vagrant ssh

 1. Generate a SSH key for the vagrant user.